European wars of religion: Henry III

 King Henry decided to strike first.
 On 23 December 1588 at the Château de Blois, Henry of Guise and his brother, the Cardinal de Guise, were lured into a trap and were murdered.
 The Duke of Guise had been highly popular in France, and the league declared open war against King Henry.
-The Parliament of Paris instituted criminal charges against the King, who now joined forces with his cousin, Henry of Navarre, to war against the League.
+The Parlement of Paris instituted criminal charges against the King, who now joined forces with his cousin, Henry of Navarre, to war against the League.

 Charles of Lorraine, Duke of Mayenne, then became the leader of the Catholic League.
 League presses began printing anti-royalist tracts under a variety of pseudonyms, while the Sorbonne proclaimed that it was just and necessary to depose Henry III.
 In July 1589, in the royal camp at Saint-Cloud, a monk named Jacques Clément gained an audience with the King and drove a long knife into his spleen.
 Clément was executed on the spot, taking with him the information of who, if anyone, had hired him.
 On his deathbed, Henry III called for Henry of Navarre and begged him, in the name of Statecraft, to become a Catholic, citing the brutal warfare that would ensue if he refused.
 In keeping with Salic Law, he named Henry as his heir.